racedisparityaudit/style-guide/measure-page.md

 ### Time period

 The time period the data covers.
-See the [Style guide A to Z](/a-z) for date formulations.
+See the [Style guide A to Z](/a-z#dates-and-date-ranges) for date formulations.

 ### Area covered

 The geographical area the data covers.
-See the [Style guide A to Z](/a-z) for style guidance on regions.
+See the [Style guide A to Z](/a-z#region) for style guidance on regions.

 ### Lowest level of geography

-Select one of the following:
+Typically one of the following:

 * United Kingdom
 * Country (for example, England, Wales, England and Wales, Scotland)
 * Region (for example, South West, London, North West, Wales)
-* Local authority upper (for example, county council and unitary authority)
+* Local authority upper tier (for example, county council, unitary authority, Greater London Authority) – applies to England only
-* Local authority lower (for example, district council and unitary authority)
+* Local authority lower tier (for example, district council, unitary authority, London borough) – applies to England, Scotland, Wales and Northern Ireland
 * Police force area
 * Clinical commissioning group

 If other, please contact the team to arrange for another option to be added.

+If you don’t know whether your data includes lower or upper tier local authorites, you can download a lookup file of [local authorities in England and Wales](http://geoportal.statistics.gov.uk/datasets/lower-tier-local-authority-to-upper-tier-local-authority-december-2017-lookup-in-england-and-wales).

 ## Primary source